-- Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
-Should any INNS be identified in working areas, no works may take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice on additional mitigation measures. - Works will be strictly limited to areas required for access and resurfacing works.
+- Works will be strictly limited to areas required for access and resurfacing works.
 Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works are permitted. - Site personnel shall remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works shall temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species shall be reported to the BEAR Scotland Environmental Team. - Where possible, artificial lighting used during night works will be sufficiently screened and aligned so as to ensure that there is no direct illumination of neighbouring habitat (e.g., locations adjacent to riparian habitat, woodland, river etc.) to ensure minimal impact on nocturnal species. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any species in the area are likely to be accustomed to road noise on the A9.
+Any sightings of protected species shall be reported to the BEAR Scotland Environmental Team. - If artificial lighting is required, it should be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - A 'soft start' will be implemented on site each day.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any species in the area are likely to be accustomed to road noise on the A86.
 Relevant toolbox talks will be included in the SEMP.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.